Chris Chelios: Montreal Canadiens (1984–1990)

-In 1984, Chelios made the Montreal Canadiens for good, distinguishing himself with his play.
-During his early days, he was known for his offensive abilities, and his teammates even called him "Soft Hands Chelios."
+In 1984, Chelios made the Montreal Canadiens for good.
+During his early days, he was known for his offensive abilities, and his teammates even called him "Soft Hands Chelios".
 He earned a trip to the National Hockey League All-Star Game and was named to the 1985 NHL All-Rookie Team.
 He scored 64 points in 74 games, a high total for a defenseman even in the high-scoring 1980s, and finished second to Mario Lemieux for the Calder Memorial Trophy.
-In the playoffs that year, he had 10 points in 9 games, with a +17 plus/minus.
+In the playoffs that year, he had 10 points in nine games, with a +17 plus/minus.
 Although he only played 41 games in the 1985–86 season, he won his first Stanley Cup, playing in front of Conn Smythe Trophy-winning goaltender Patrick Roy.

-Following two more good seasons in Montreal, Chelios really broke out in the 1988–89 campaign.
+During the 1988–89 campaign.
 He scored 73 points in 80 games at +35, was named to the All-Star first-team, and won his first James Norris Memorial Trophy.
-During that year's Wales Conference (now Eastern Conference) Finals series against the Philadelphia Flyers (which the Canadiens won in six games), Chelios became reviled by Flyer fans for a dirty hit on Brian Propp that left the Philadelphia winger with a serious concussion and forced him to miss the next game.
-The Flyers did not retaliate against Chelios until their fate was sealed late in Game 6; Flyers goaltender Ron Hextall memorably skated out of his net to attack Chelios, earning him a 12-game suspension.
+During that year's Wales Conference (now Eastern Conference) Finals series against the Philadelphia Flyers (which the Canadiens won in six games), Chelios became reviled by Flyer fans for a hit on Brian Propp that left the Philadelphia winger with a serious concussion and forced him to miss the next game.
+The Flyers did not retaliate against Chelios until late in Game 6; Flyers goaltender Ron Hextall skated out of his net to attack Chelios, earning him a 12-game suspension.

-After playing only 53 games the following season (in which he served as Canadiens' co-captain, with Guy Carbonneau, making Chelios the first non-Canadian player to captain the Canadiens), Chelios was traded to the Chicago Blackhawks on June 29, 1990, with a 2nd-round draft pick for Denis Savard.
+After playing only 53 games the following season (in which he served as Canadiens' co-captain, with Guy Carbonneau, making Chelios the first non-Canadian player to captain the Canadiens), Chelios was traded to his hometown team, the Chicago Blackhawks, on June 29, 1990, with a 2nd-round draft pick for Denis Savard.
 The trade occurred one day after Chelios was accused of fighting with two police officers as they tried to arrest him for urinating in public outside a bar in downtown Madison, Wisconsin, according to a criminal complaint.